awslabs/amazon-qldb-driver-nodejs/README.md

 This is the Node.js driver for Amazon Quantum Ledger Database (QLDB), which allows Node.js developers to write software that makes use of Amazon QLDB.

+For getting started with the driver, see [Nodejs and Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.nodejs.html).

 ## Requirements

 ### Basic Configuration